Sakub/rust-cli-blog/README.md

    - `cargo run`

 ### To Do:
-1. Move structs and their method implementations to seperate file,
+1. ~~Move structs and their method implementations to seperate file~~,
 2. Generate random UUID for users and posts
 3. Assign user UUID as post's author ID
 4. Add availability to retrieve post by it's ID